Alien-AV/gangster-game/PLAN.md

   - Display a per-tick breakdown line of income/expenses, e.g., "+100 from protection −50 from gangsters −10 from enforcers".

 - Specialized Gangsters having better specialized stat than the Boss

+- Reduce flickering on the main screen and unneeded reload after actions that breaks animations